ANA Industry Benchmark

 This multi-dimensional segmentation enables more granular analysis compared to earlier reports, which were based on aggregate-level data only reflecting total ad spending metrics.

-To maintain clarity and consistency, historical findings used in previous static reports are available on the platform, but segmentation is only supported starting with the Q2 2025 benchmark findings.
+To maintain clarity and consistency, historical findings from previous reports are available on the platform, but segmentation is only supported starting with the Q2 2025 benchmark findings.

 Median-Based Analysis